CT-OT Flow: Estimating Continuous-Time Dynamics from Discrete Temporal Snapshots: Proposed method

 where $N_{[t_j, t_{j+1}]}=|X_{[t_j, t_{j+1}]}|$ denotes the number of data points observed within the time interval $[t_j, t_{j+1}]$.
 Because the recorded observation times may be imprecise due to noise, $X_{[t_j, t_{j+1}]}$ can also include samples actually drawn from $p_{[t_j-\epsilon_t,\; t_{j+1}+\epsilon_t]}(\boldsymbol x)$ for some $\epsilon_t>0$.

 Our goal is to recover the true continuous-time dynamics of $\boldsymbol{x}_t$ by training an ODE/SDE model using temporal snapshots $X_{[t_j,t_{j+1}]}$ for $j=1,\dots, T$.
 Most existing methods estimate the ODE/SDE models under the simplifying assumption that data points observed in the interval $[t_j, t_{j+1}]$ are drawn from the single time distribution $p_{t_j}(\boldsymbol{x})$, rather than from the aggregated distribution $p_{[t_j,t_{j+1}]}(\boldsymbol{x})$.
 As a result, the trained models can diverge substantially from the true dynamics.
 In contrast, our approach first estimates the distributions $p_t(\boldsymbol{x})$ from the temporal snapshots and then fits an ODE/SDE model, yielding a more accurate reconstruction of the underlying process.

-A summary of the modeling assumptions underlying CT-OT Flow is provided in Appendix~\ref{appendix:assumptions}.
+\paragraph{Scope and assumptions} CT-OT Flow is designed for temporally aggregated snapshots, where each observed set $X_{[t_j, t_{j+1}]}$ represents samples collected over a finite interval rather than an instantaneous distribution at a precise time.
+The method relies on three main assumptions.
+First, the underlying distribution $p_t(\boldsymbol x)$ changes sufficiently smoothly in time so that distributions near the boundary of two contiguous intervals are similar; this assumption may be less appropriate under abrupt regime changes or strongly non-contiguous observations, which we further analyze in Apps.~\ref{appendix:non_contiguous} and~\ref{appendix:failure_case_for_boundary_extraction}.
+Second, the within-interval sampling-time distribution $p(t)$ is either known or approximated as uniform.
+When this approximation is violated, the inferred temporal ordering can remain preserved, but the estimated velocity magnitude may become systematically biased; we analyze this case in App.~\ref{appendix:non_uniform}.
+Third, CT-OT Flow assumes mass preservation at the probability-distribution level and does not explicitly model birth-death or abundance changes.